 We’re not sharing these information for fun sake (only).
 Knowing which target groups are using a particular social media platform, and are those aligned with your desired market/buyer personas, could make your growth easier and faster.

-Instagram is a place for almost 50% of brands online, for it has been recognized as a powerful business tool.
+Instagram is a great platform for brands, for it has been recognized as a powerful business tool.
+Did you know that there are more than 25 million brand accounts on this platforms nowadays?
+And 90 of the world’s top 100 brands use Instagram to promote their products and services?
 So, join in the game and start leveraging this social media giant (we got your back)!

 «Everything on Instagram revolves around visuals» would be an understatement.

 Honestly, mouth-watering images are a body and soul of this social media platform.
 But, before we dive into the nitty-gritty of post structure, it would be valuable to see how you should set the base — your Instagram profile.

 What the Best Instagram Profiles Have in Common

 In the midst of over 100 million posts a day, if your profile is not causing a sigh of amazement, the chances of it boosting your business are slim.

 Fortunately, resources are many, especially on how to customize an Instagram profile to the point of pure awesomeness.
 These are a couple of guidelines, based on the most successful profiles, which you should consider applying to your own business-focused presentation: